National Native American Bar Association (NNABA) Foundation Scholarships

-In addition to your application, please submit an official copy of your most recent law school transcript, a 250 word personal statement, and your current resume.
+In addition to your application, please submit an official or unofficial copy of your most recent law school transcript, a 300-word personal statement, and your current resume.
 Further details are available on this page.

 What if I exceed the word limit for the personal statement?